SignDiff: Diffusion Model for American Sign Language Production: IMPLEMENTATION DETAILS

-aims to improve the generalization of our model and address the overfitting problem when handling extremely large-scale datasets, which is then calculated using a specific criterion, which takes the $preds_{masked}$ and $targets_{masked}$ mentioned in the previous paragraph as inputs.
+\textbf{Scale-Adjusted Loss.} It aims to improve the generalization of our model and address the overfitting problem when handling extremely large-scale datasets, which is then calculated using a specific criterion, which takes the $preds_{masked}$ and $targets_{masked}$ mentioned in the previous paragraph as inputs.
 To adjust the magnitude of the loss, a loss scale factor is applied.
 If the loss scale is not equal to 1.0, the loss is multiplied by the loss scale factor.
-Additionally, LV regularization is performed to prevent overfitting.
-The regularization loss, $LV_{loss}$, is initialized as a tensor with a value of 0.0.
-The LV norm of the weight parameters in the model is calculated using the torch.norm function.
-The computed LV norm is then added to the $LV_{loss}$ variable for each weight parameter that contains the 'weight' string in its name.
-A regularization coefficient, $LV_{lambda}$, is defined with a value of 0.01 to control the strength of the regularization.
-The LV regularization loss, the result of $LV_{lambda}$ * $LV_{loss}$ will be added to the total loss.
+Additionally, $SA_{loss}$ use regularization to prevent overfitting.
+The regularization loss, $SA_{loss}$, is initialized as a tensor with a value.
+The $SA_{loss}$ is initialized only before the optimization loop begins.
+However, $SA_{loss}$ is updated within the loop by adding the SA norm of each weight parameter containing the string 'weight'.
+The SA norm of the weight parameters in the model is calculated using the torch.norm function.
+The computed SA norm is then added to the $SA_{loss}$ variable for each weight parameter that contains the `weight' string in its name.
+A regularization coefficient, $SA_{lambda}$, is defined with a value of 0.01 to control the strength of the regularization.
+The SA regularization loss, the result of $SA_{lambda}$ * $SA_{loss}$ will be added to the total loss.